Global catastrophic risk: Survival planning

 Some scholars propose the establishment on Earth of one or more self-sufficient, remote, permanently occupied settlements specifically created for the purpose of surviving a global disaster.
 Economist Robin Hanson argues that a refuge permanently housing as few as 100 people would significantly improve the chances of human survival during a range of global catastrophes.

 Food storage has been proposed globally, but the monetary cost would be high.
 Furthermore, it would likely contribute to the current millions of deaths per year due to malnutrition.
-In 2022, a team led by David Denkenberger modeled the cost-effectiveness of resilient foods to artificial general intelligence (AGI) safety and found "∼98-99% confidence" for a higher marginal impact of work on resilient foods.
+In 2022, a team led by David Denkenberger modeled the cost-effectiveness of resilient foods to artificial general intelligence (AGI) safety and found "~98-99% confidence" for a higher marginal impact of work on resilient foods.
 Some survivalists stock survival retreats with multiple-year food supplies.

 The Svalbard Global Seed Vault is buried 400 ft inside a mountain on an island in the Arctic.
 It is designed to hold 2.5 billion seeds from more than 100 countries as a precaution to preserve the world's crops.
 The surrounding rock is −6 °C (as of 2015) but the vault is kept at −18 °C by refrigerators powered by locally sourced coal.

 More speculatively, if society continues to function and if the biosphere remains habitable, calorie needs for the present human population might in theory be met during an extended absence of sunlight, given sufficient advance planning.
 Conjectured solutions include growing mushrooms on the dead plant biomass left in the wake of the catastrophe, converting cellulose to sugar, or feeding natural gas to methane-digesting bacteria.

 Global catastrophic risks and global governance

 Insufficient global governance creates risks in the social and political domain, but the governance mechanisms develop more slowly than technological and social change.
-There are concerns from governments, the private sector, as well as the general public about the lack of governance mechanisms to efficiently deal with risks, negotiate and adjudicate between diverse and conflicting interests.
+There are concerns from governments, the private sector, and the general public about the lack of governance mechanisms to efficiently deal with risks, negotiate and adjudicate between diverse and conflicting interests.
 This is further underlined by an understanding of the interconnectedness of global systemic risks.
 In absence or anticipation of global governance, national governments can act individually to better understand, mitigate and prepare for global catastrophes.